HydroProtocol/hydro-client-js/README.md

   )</pre>
       </td>
       <td>
-        If you are uncomfortable passing your private key directly to the SDK, you can implement your own custom authentication using whatever tools you like.
+        If you are uncomfortable passing your private key directly to the client code, you can implement your own custom authentication using whatever tools you like.
 You will need to provide:<br><br>The <b>address</b> of the wallet<br><br>A <b>sign</b> method which returns a Promise resolving to a string representing the signature of the message in hex.<br><br>A <b>signTransaction</b> method which returns a Promise resolving to a string representing the signature of the transaction in hex.
       </td>
     </tr>
   </tbody>